 Yes, it is a difficult language to become proficient in.
 And yes, it is an exhausting process from beginning to … we would say end but to be honest, there is not really an end in sight, same to any foreign language learning process.
 But the reality is, learning German is a rewarding process as well.
 The constant struggle you experience when trying to communicate with others, comprehend difficult texts, or simply express your thoughts in a coherent manner will only push you forward- even if you realize it only in retrospect.

-The brain is a powerful machine, absolutely capable of constantly adapting to new situations and saving new crucial information, such as the fact that you have to wait for the green light to cross the street even if the streets are empty(!) or that every word ending in -ung is feminine and therefore bears the article die.
-Let us jump for joy for this easy to remember grammatical rule in German – formulas like this appear once in a blue moon.
+A brain is a powerful machine, absolutely capable of constantly adapting to new situations and saving new crucial information, such as the fact that you have to wait for the green light to cross the street even if the streets are empty(!) or that every word ending in -ung is feminine and therefore bears the article die.
+Let us jump for joy for this easy-to-remember grammatical rule in German – formulas like this appear once in a blue moon.

 The only thing that will completely shatter your own efforts in mastering German, is self-restriction in using the language openly, in fear of critique, and unease in accepting corrections from friends or strangers.
 Believe us, strangers will love correcting you!